anthonyrisinger/cga/9/cga+09.md

 Computer graphics and computer vision have evolved distinct mathematical toolkits, each refined through decades of research and engineering.
 Graphics leverages 4×4 matrix pipelines optimized for GPU acceleration, quaternions for smooth rotation interpolation, and specialized shading models tuned for real-time performance.
 Computer vision employs homogeneous coordinates for projective geometry, Plücker coordinates for spatial reasoning, and manifold optimization techniques for 3D reconstruction.
 These tools excel within their domains, representing generations of optimization for their specific use cases.

 The architectural challenge emerges at the boundaries.
-Modern systems like visual SLAM, augmented reality, and computational photography must seamlessly integrate both rendering and reconstruction.
-Consider a visual SLAM system processing sensor data: the rendering pipeline uses 4×4 projection matrices optimized for GPU execution, feature matching operates in 2D image coordinates with subpixel precision, triangulation employs either linear least squares or Plücker coordinates depending on the configuration, and bundle adjustment optimizes over $SO(3) \times \mathbb{R}^3$ using specialized parameterizations to avoid singularities.
+Consider visual SLAM, augmented reality, and computational photography systems that must seamlessly integrate both rendering and reconstruction.
+A visual SLAM system processing sensor data illustrates the challenge: the rendering pipeline uses 4×4 projection matrices optimized for GPU execution, feature matching operates in 2D image coordinates with subpixel precision, triangulation employs either linear least squares or Plücker coordinates depending on the configuration, and bundle adjustment optimizes over $SO(3) \times \mathbb{R}^3$ using specialized parameterizations to avoid singularities.
 Each subsystem speaks a different mathematical dialect, requiring careful translation at every interface.
 Moreover, each component must propagate uncertainty through its computations—a challenge that traditional deterministic frameworks handle through auxiliary covariance matrices and Jacobian-based propagation.

 These translations introduce both computational overhead and conceptual friction.
 Converting between quaternion rotations and rotation matrices for different subsystems adds unnecessary operations.
 Maintaining consistency between the graphics projection matrix and the computer vision camera model requires careful bookkeeping.
 The impedance mismatch between rendering's forward projection and vision's inverse reconstruction complicates unified pipelines.
 Each translation point becomes a potential source of numerical error and architectural complexity.